 Children using large colorful magnifying glasses

-WQED Education is already serving as community connector, bringing together public schools, libraries and community organizations to provide a true learning ecosystem that supports educators, students, and families.
+Our Education team serves as community connector, bringing together public schools, libraries, and community organizations to provide a true learning ecosystem that supports educators, students, and families.

 Montage of photos including presentations and students learning how to shoot video